ravivyas84/go-blog/posts/eclipse-install-error-eclipse-jvm-terminated-exit-code13.md

 This occurs when something is wrong with your java setup.
 Here are 4 possible problems and their solutions:

 1\.
 Java is not installed: Hey we are human, we may have forgotten the first rule of running eclipse which states you need java.
-This issue won’t probably show up on ubuntu as it comes with OpenJDK installed.
+This issue won't probably show up on ubuntu as it comes with OpenJDK installed.
 To solve this problem we need to install Java here is how :

 Open your Terminal and run the following commands